kontza/minecraft-ansible/README.md

 This is the way I roll Minecraft servers.

 # Installing
-1. Obtain a server JAR from https://papermc.io/downloads, and place it in the repo root.
+1. Run `minecraft_builder group_vars/all`.
+2. Use its 'Fetch latest...' functionality to download the latest PaperMC.
-2. Run `minecraft_builder group_vars/all` and update each server's JAR to the one you just downloaded.
+3. Update each server's JAR to the one you just downloaded.
-3. Run `./run-tasks`.
+4. Run `./run-tasks`.
-4. Restart `minecraft-***` services.
+5. Restart `minecraft-***` services.
-5. Make sure that they restarted.
+6. Make sure that they restarted.
 While upgrading from Spigot 1.17 to Paper 1.17.1, `systemctl restart` didn't restart.
 I had to `tmux attach` to both servers and `stop` them manually.